tzuyichao/go-basic/README.md

 - [ ] Concurrency in Go
 - [ ] Go Brain Teasers: Exercise Your Mind
 - [ ] Powerful Command-Line Applications in Go: Build Fast and Maintainable Tools
+- [ ] Generic Data Structures and Algorithms in Go: An Applied Approach Using Concurrency, Genericity and Heuristics
+- [ ] Network Programming with Go Language: Essential Skills for Programming, Using and Securing Networks with Open Source Google Golang